bibigon812/bibigon812-ipsec/README.md

 This module provides controls IPsec connections.

 ## Classes
-* ipsec - class for managing of the IPsec service.
+* ::ipsec - class for managing of the IPsec service.
-* ipsec::sa - class for managing Secret Association.
+* ::ipsec::sa - class for managing Secret Association.
-* ipsec::secrets -  class for managing secrets of the pair [leftid, rightid]
+* ::ipsec::secrets -  class for managing secrets of the pair [leftid, rightid]